 Gordon Ramsay's roast turkey recipe is a Christmas favourite.
-Learn how to cook the perfect turkey with this celebrity chef's best recipe yet.
+Learn how to cook the perfect turkey with this tried-and-tested recipe from the British chef.

 Gordon Ramsay‘s roast turkey recipe is flavoured with lemon, parsley and garlic.
 Gordon Ramsay says: “This is my favourite way to roast turkey – with a savoury butter under the skin to keep the breast meat moist and flavourful.
 To ensure both the turkey and pork stuffing are cooked properly, I bake the stuffing separately.
 Another of my secrets is to rest the turkey for a couple of hours or more.
 As it relaxes, the juices are re-absorbed, making the meat succulent, tender and easier to carve.
 It may seem like a long time, but the texture will be improved the longer you leave the turkey to rest.
 Piping hot gravy will restore the heat.”

 - 1 free-range turkey (ideally Norfolk Black or Bronze), about 5–5.5kg

 - sea salt and freshly ground black pepper